bpholden/lickRemoteObserving/README.md

 - Test software and conncetion
 - Go to directory with software installed
 - ```./start_lick_viewers nickel``` or ```./start_lick_viewers shane```
-- Type the SSH password for each VNC window
+- Type the VNC password for each VNC window

 # Notify Lick of your intent to connect remotely
 Before you can connect to Lick remotely, we need to provide you with the VPN info and passwords for the VNC.
 As well, we need info about your remote observing station.